+Dennis Meyer, CGFM

-Dennis Meyer Budget Coordinator dmeyer@mail.state.ne.us
+Subdivision Budget Coordinator dmcyer@mail.state.ne.us

+Mark Avery, CPA

-Mark Avery Subdivision Audit Review Coordinator mavery@mail.state.ne.us
+Subdivision Audit Review Coordinator mavery@mail.state.ne.us

+Robert Hotz, JD

+Legal Counsel

-Robert Hotz, JD Legal Counsel robhotz@mail.state.ne.us We have audited the financial statement of Hamilton County Court as of and for the year ended June 30, 2001, and have issued our report thereon dated September 12, 2001.
-The report was modified to emphasize that the financial statement presents only the Agency Funds of Hamilton County Court.
+We have audited the financial statement of Thomas County Court as of and for the year ended June 30, 2003, and have issued our report thereon dated August 28, 2003.
+The report was modified to emphasize that the financial statement presents only the Agency Funds of Thomas County Court prepared on the basis of cash receipts and disbursements.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.